 The history of alcohol in both America and Canada has by now a considerable literature.
-It deals with technological, business, temperance/Prohibition, and sociological aspects.
-There is a useful history of the saloon for example which looks at the drinks served (in a general way), the free lunch, patrons, and related services offered including illicit ones.
-Another book, c.
-1900, tells you how to run a saloon to ensure a good profit.
+It deals with technological, business, consumer, temperance/Prohibition, and sociological aspects.

 And what of “happy days” in the old bar?
 Did they exist?
 Is there a balanced study of the old saloon?
 Christine Sismondo’s fine study, America Walks Into A Bar, certainly supplies a want here.
 But in general from what I can tell, period testimony on the benefits of the saloon is rare due to the social opprobrium attached to liquor-selling by the later 1800s.
 To write a happy account of running or patronising a bar in this period would have offended established authority.